SeokhyunKim/easyapi/README.md

 mkdir release
 cd release
 ```
 Now, you're in release directory.
-Running cmake to make makefile and build. ;)
+Running cmake to make makefile and make easyapi. ;)
 ```
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
 That's it.
 You shuld be able to see your easyapi file at easyapi/release directory.
-Ad mentioned above, try 'easyapi -h' or just 'easyapi' to see how to use it.
+As mentioned above, try 'easyapi -h' or just 'easyapi' to see how to use it.